peteroupc/peteroupc.github.io/randomfunc.md

        end
     END METHOD

 An important consideration with respect to shuffling is the kind of RNG used.
-This is because a deterministic RNG can't generate all permutations of a list if the [factorial](https://en.wikipedia.org/wiki/Factorial) of the list's size is greater than the generator's _period_ (the maximum number of values it can generate in a sequence before that sequence repeats).
+Notably, a deterministic RNG can't generate all permutations of a list if the [factorial](https://en.wikipedia.org/wiki/Factorial) of the list's size is greater than the generator's _period_ (the maximum number of values it can generate in a sequence before that sequence repeats).
 This means that the items in a shuffled list of that size will never appear in certain orders when that generator is used to shuffle it.
 For example, a deterministic RNG with period 2<sup>64</sup> can't generate all permutations of a list with more than 20 items; with period 2<sup>128</sup>, more than 34 items; with period 2<sup>226</sup>, more than 52 items; and with period 2<sup>256</sup>, more than 57 items.
 RNGs that seek to generate random numbers that are cost-prohibitive to predict (so-called "cryptographically strong" generators) suffer less from this problem.

 <a id=Choosing_an_Item_from_a_List></a>
-## Choosing an Item from a List
+## Choosing a Random Item from a List

-To choose an item from a list, use the idiom `list[RNDINT(size(list))]`.
+To choose a random item from a list--

+- whose size is known in advance, use the idiom `list[RNDINT(size(list))]`.
 This idiom assumes that the first item of the list is at position 0, the second is at position 1, and so on.
+- whose size is not known in advance, use a method like the following.
+Although the pseudocode refers to files and lines, the technique applies to any situation when items are retrieved one at a time from a dataset or list whose size is not known in advance.

+        METHOD RandomItemFromFile(file)
+           i = 1
+           lastItem = nothing
+           loop
+              // Get the next line from the file item = GetNextLine(file)
+              // The end of the file was reached, break if item == nothing: break
+              if RNDINT(i) == 0: lastItem = item
+              i = i + 1
+           end
+        end

 <a id=Creating_a_Random_Character_String></a>
 ## Creating a Random Character String

 A commonly asked question involves how to generate a random string of characters (usually a random _alphanumeric string_, or string of letters and digits).

-The first step is to generate a list of the letters and digits (and/or other characters) the string can have.
+The first step is to generate a list of the letters, digits, and/or other characters the string can have.
 Often, those characters will be--
 * the basic digits "0" to "9" (U+0030-U+0039, nos.
 48-57),
 * the basic upper case letters "A" to "Z" (U+0041-U+005A, nos.
 65-90), and
 * the basic lower case letters "a" to "z" (U+0061-U+007A, nos.
 96-122),

 as found in the Basic Latin block of the Unicode Standard.
-(Note that if the list of characters is fixed, the list can be statically created at runtime or compile time, or a string type as provided in the programming language can be used to store the string.)
+(Note that if the list of characters is fixed, the list can be statically created at runtime or compile time, or a string type as provided in the programming language can be used to store the list as a string.)

 The second step is to build a new string whose characters are chosen from that character list.
 The pseudocode below demonstrates this by creating a list, rather than a string, where the random characters will be held.
 It also takes the number of characters as a parameter named `size`.
 (Converting this list to a text string is programming-language-dependent, and the details of the conversion are outside the scope of this page.)